KGO-TV: News operation

-From January 8, 2007, until March 11, 2022, KGO-TV also produced an hour-long 9 p.m. newscast for independent station KOFY-TV.
-On September 6, 2021, KOFY moved ABC 7 News from 7:00 p.m. to 8:00 p.m.
+From January 8, 2007, until March 11, 2022, KGO-TV also produced an hour-long 9 p.m. newscast for independent station KOFY-TV (channel 20).
+On September 6, 2021, KOFY moved ABC 7 News from 7:00 p.m. to 8:00 pm.
 KGO aired its final news broadcast on KOFY on March 11, 2022, in anticipation of KOFY becoming a Grit affiliate and switching to western programming on April 16, 2022.

 On July 20, 2007, longtime evening news anchor and KGO radio talk show host Pete Wilson died at age 62, following a massive heart attack that he suffered during a hip replacement procedure at Stanford University Medical Center in Palo Alto, California.
 The station aired extensive tributes to Wilson when his death was publicly announced the following day.
 His final newscast and radio show were on July 18, 2007.

-In 2008, KGO became the first station in the market to start its early morning newscast before 5 a.m., with the expansion of its weekday morning program to 4:30 a.m.
+In 2008, KGO became the first station in the market to start its early morning newscast before 5 am, with the expansion of its weekday morning program to 4:30 am.
 Around that same time and prompted by a sluggish economy and the station's conversion to the "Ignite" automated control room system, on May 26, 2011, KGO debuted an hour-long 4 p.m. newscast, which filled the timeslot formerly held by The Oprah Winfrey Show (which ended its 25-year syndication run the previous day).
 On September 10, 2011, KGO-TV expanded its weekend 11 p.m. newscasts to one hour.

-KGO broadcast a special seven-minute "minicast" at midnight during the 2012 Summer Olympics, called ABC 7 News Special Edition, as an effort to counterprogram the special midnight local newscast on NBC-owned KNTV that followed the network's prime time Olympics coverage.
-The special newscast did not air on nights when NBC's Olympic coverage ended before midnight (August 8, for example, resulting in no KGO midnight newscast on August 9).
-At least one other ABC-owned station, KABC-TV downstate in Los Angeles, also produced a seven-minute midnight newscast during the 2012 Olympics.
-On August 8, 2014, KGO struck a partnership with Univision O&O KDTV-DT to cross-promote newscast and share news context second behind its Philadelphia sister station WPVI-TV which in December partnered with WUVP-DT to produce a live 11 p.m. newscast.
+On August 8, 2014, KGO announced a partnership with Univision O&O KDTV-DT to provide newsgathering resources to the station.
+It mirrors a similar partnership between Philadelphia sister station WPVI and WUVP-DT.

 On July 9, 2015, KGO became the first station in Northern California to fly a commercial drone under newly approved FAA guidelines.
-Called "DroneView7," the aircraft flew over the demolition of Candlestick Park, broadcasting live.
+Called "DroneView7", the aircraft flew over the demolition of Candlestick Park, broadcasting live.
 On February 4, 2022, the station launched ABC 7 Bay Area 24/7, a continuous online streaming channel showing local news and information.